yashverma8111/Face-mask-detection-based-door-lock/README.md

 Python 3.7 or later
 OpenCV
 MediaPipe
-Necessary libraries for hardware control (e.g., controller.py for door automation and LED)
+Necessary libraries for hardware control (e.g., controller.py for door automation and LED, Haarcascade files)
 ## Installation:

 Clone this repository: